NSW eTendering is an online tendering system used by NSW Government agencies to make available information about tendering opportunities.

 Contact Us | Feedback

-Provides a function for e-mails to be sent to eTendering system administrators and eTendering Helpdesk staff.
-If you have any ideas/complaints/questions about the system you should take the opportunity to let us know using either one 'Contact Us' link is found on the left and the 'Feedback' is on the bottom right both found on every page.
+Provides a function for emails to be sent to eTendering system administrators and eTendering Helpdesk staff.
+If you have any ideas/complaints/questions about the system you should take the opportunity to let us know using either the 'Contact Us' link or the 'Feedback' link found on the bottom of every page.

 - Always submit a tender response in the name of the entity that the tender is on behalf of.
 This makes clear who the tendering entity is for the evaluation team and makes the evaluation faster.